-Easy, fried yeast donuts made from scratch, made irresistible by a Nutella cheesecake filling and smooth chocolate ganache topping.
+Easy, fried yeast Nutella Stuffed Donuts made from scratch, made irresistible by a hazelnut-cheesecake filling and smooth chocolate ganache topping.
 Don’t forget the sprinkles!

 I’ve never met a donut (or is it doughnut?)
 I didn’t like.
 Honest!
 The fluffy, deep-fried, happy flavor of these sinful breakfast treats has always been a favorite of mine.
 Krispy Kreme, Dunkin’, Entemanns; I can name drop all day, but each brand has a piece of my sweet-loving heart.

 One thing I committed myself to when starting this blog was making things from scratch that I’ve never attempted before, and these totally fall in to that category.
 I found a donut recipe in Nana’s cookbook and, after fiddling with it a little, these Nutella Stuffed Donuts came to life in my kitchen!

 And I was floored by how easy they were!